Anomalous criticality coexists with giant cluster in the uniform forest model: Introduction

 In this work, we study the percolative properties of the supercritical phase for the (weighted) uniform forest (UF) model in 3D~\cite{Stephen_76,Jacobsen_04,Bauerschmidt_21,Bauerschmidt_21b}.
-The UF model (also called the arboreal gas) consists of a spanning forest of trees (acyclic clusters), in which each tree is weighted by a factor $w$ per occupied bond; the statistical weight of any configuration ${\cal{A}}$ can be written as $\pi({\cal A}) = w^{|\cal A|} \cdot \delta_{c({\cal A}),0} $.
+The UF model (also called the arboreal gas) consists of a spanning forest of trees (acyclic clusters), in which each tree is weighted by a factor $w$ per occupied bond; the statistical weight of any configuration ${\cal{A}}$ can be written as $\pi({\cal A}) = w^{|\cal A|} \cdot \delta_{c({\cal A}),0}$.
 This is similar to that for bond percolation with probability $p=w/(1+w)$, except the $\delta$-function constraint on zero cyclomatic number $c({\cal A})=0$.
 Further, as bond percolation, the 3D UF model undergoes a continuous transition $w_c$ [Fig.~\ref{fig1}(a)].
 It was found that $w_c = 0.43365(2)$, $\nu=1.28(4)$, and $\beta/\nu=0.4160(6)$ \cite{Deng_07}.
 Moreover, the supercritical phase also has an infinite and unique tree \cite{Halberstam_23}, similar to percolation.
-As shown in the inset of Fig.~\ref{fig1}(a) for $w=0.9>w_c$, $m$ quickly saturates to $m_0 = 0.685(6)$, and is clearly long-ranged.

-\paragraph{Results.} Despite these analogues to bond percolation, we find that the whole supercritical phase of the 3D UF model exhibits the simultaneous emergence of a surprisingly rich variety of critical behaviors and of a unique giant tree, providing a counter example for the standard percolation scenario.
+This is confirmed in the inset of Fig.~\ref{fig1}(a), as $m$ quickly saturating to $m_0 = 0.685(6)$ for $w=0.9>w_c$ and the supercritical phase thus is clearly long-ranged.
+Despite these analogues to bond percolation, we find that the whole supercritical phase of the 3D UF model exhibits the simultaneous emergence of a surprisingly rich variety of critical behaviors and of a unique giant tree, providing a counter example for the standard percolation scenario.